MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/lab.md

 ![Instron 68TM-50 Universal Testing System](./assets/img/utm.JPG)

-Our test frame is equipped with 50 kN and 5 kN load cells, with fixtures for tensile, compression, and felxure testing.
+Our test frame is equipped with 50 kN and 5 kN load cells, with fixtures for tensile, compression, and flexure testing.

 ___